top of page

 Source: Pixabay

-The RMS Queen Mary cost approximately $25 million to build in 1936, which is equivalent to about $530 million in today's dollars.
-This was a very significant investment at the time, but it was justified by the fact that the Queen Mary was the largest and fastest ship in the world and was one of the most luxurious cruise ships ever built.
+Propelled by four massive steam turbines, she was celebrated for her speed and efficiency, making her a favored choice for transatlantic crossings.
+The RMS Queen Mary cost approximately $25 million to build in 1936, equivalent to about $530 million in 2025 dollars (Source: verify latest inflation adjustments).
+This significant investment was justified by her status as one of the largest and most luxurious ships ever built.

 MSC World Europa